 Name of Additional Insured Person(s) or Organization(s) Location and Description of Completed Operations All persons or organizations where required by written contract.
-Information required to complete this Schedule, if not shown above e, will be shown in the Declarations.
+Information required to complete this Schedule, if not shown above

 A. Section II - Who Is An Insured is amended to include as an additional insured the person(s) or organization(s) shown in the Schedule, but only with respect to liability for "bodily injury" or "property damage" caused, in whole or in part, by "your work" at the location designated and described in the Schedule of this endorsement performed for that additional insured and included in the "products-completed operations hazard".